-You still wouldn’t want to get any of the species in your home, though.
-Fusarium is incredible ‘fast growing’ mold, and not only can it look unsightly, but it can cause severe structural damage.
+You wouldn’t want to get any Fusarium species in your home.
+Fusarium is an incredibly fast growing mold, and not only can it look unsightly, it can also cause severe structural damage.

-Fusarium comprises over 70 species worldwide.
-It grows in soil, plants, and grains.
-Because it requires wet conditions, often you’ll find Fusarium growing in humidifiers indoors.
+They grow in soil and on plants and grains.
+Because they require wet conditions, you’ll often find Fusarium growing in indoor humidifiers.
 The texture of its colonies varies from flat to wooly or cottony and its colour ranges from white, tan and salmon to cinnamon, yellow, red-violet, pink or purple.

-Not all Fusarium is bad, though.
-If you are a vegetarian or vegan, then it is likely you will have eaten Fusarium at some point.
-Fusarium venenatum, or Quorn as it is more commonly marketed as (a much more palatable name), is often included in many different foods.
+Of course, not all Fusarium is bad.
+If you are a vegetarian or vegan, then you have likely eaten Fusarium at some point.
+Fusarium venenatum, or Quorn as it is more commonly marketed as (a much more palatable name), is an often included meat substitute in many different foods.

-Fusarium is a keen lover of damp areas, and you can bet your bottom dollar if you do not eradicate damp in your home, then the prevalence of Fusarium means that it is going to pop up sooner as opposed to later.
+Like all molds, Fusarium thrives in damp areas.
+If you do not keep humidity levels in check, the prevalence of Fusarium means that it is going to pop up in your home sooner rather than later.

 Where can Fusarium mold be found?

-If there is a damp spot, then Fusarium mold is going to love it.
-It is most commonly found outside, namely around crops and the like, but it can find its way into the home on occasion too.
+If there is a damp spot in your home Fusarium molds are going to love it.
+Although most commonly found outside, namely on crops and other plants, it can find its way into the home on occasion.

-It easily spreads, with spores traveling through the air with ease.
-Since most of us are never going to be that far from a Fusarium mold growth, it is easy for the spores to latch on and start to spread themselves.
+Fusarium molds multiply by dispersing microscopic spores which travel through the air with ease.
+Since most of us are never going to be that far from a Fusarium mold growth, it is easy for the spores to latch onto a suitable surface and start to develop into a mold growth.

 What is Fusarium disease?

-Let’s start with how Fusarium impacts plants and crops because it is a very common problem in the United States and Canada.
-It causes a lot of damage each and every year.
+Let’s start with the impact of Fusarium on plants and crops because it is a very common problem in the United States and Canada.
+It causes millions of dollars in damage each and every year.

-Fusarium disease causes the plants to wilt.
-This is because it blocks the vessels in the plant’s roots which absorb water.
+A wide range of plant diseases are associated with Fusarium and many of them cause the infected plants to wilt.
+This is because the infection blocks the vessels in the plant’s root system, preventing the plant from transporting water and nutrients.
 The mold will spread up the plant, taking up every bit of water that it can, which effectively dehydrates the plant, killing it.
 Most farmers will not spot the disease until their plants have turned yellow.

 How does Fusarium mold impact humans?

 Fusarium is a known allergen.
+Inhalation of its spores can cause sinusitis even in immunocompetent individuals .
 Remember that Quorn mentioned earlier?
-There are some people who can never east that as it could be deadly for them.
-Allergy symptoms are much the same as other allergies.
-This means fever and asthma caused by the mold.
+There are some people who can never eat it as their reaction to F. venenatum could be deadly for them.
+Symptoms of Fusarium allergy are similar to those of other allergies.

-Obviously, if you feel that you have had a reaction triggered by mold in your home, then you should talk to your doctor as soon as possible.
-A lot of the damage caused by the mold will be due to prolonged exposure, so the quicker the treatment, the better.
-There are several prescription products on the market that will help you out.
-Many of them are lipids which will be applied directly to the skin.
+If you suspect that you are experiencing health issues triggered by mold in your home, you should talk to your doctor as soon as possible.
+A lot of the damage caused by the mold occurs due to prolonged exposure, so the quicker the treatment, the better.
+In case of skin and nail infections, there are several prescription products on the market that can have a positive effect.
+Many of them are creams which can be applied directly to the affected area.

-How do you know you have fusarium mold in your home?
+How to know if you have Fusarium mold in your home?

 Cleaning it off the walls is not going to be enough.
 All it takes is a few spores left behind and you will be right back where you started.
-You can’t really delay the treatment, either.
-If you delay the treatment, then this fast-growing mold is going to quickly spread through your property, causing severe damage.
+Often there are underlying issues that must be dealt with in order to make the area unsuitable for mold development.
+Delaying the treatment is a bad choice, as this fast-growing mold can quickly spread through your property, causing severe damage.

-As with most problems, it would be better if you ‘nipped them in the bud’ long before they actually become a problem.
+As with most issues, it is better if you ‘nip it in the bud’ long before it actually becomes a problem.
 Any Fusarium growth on your property can easily be removed by a mold removal expert.
+With over 15 years of experience, Mold Busters have a proven track record in the remediation business.
+Our technicians use the latest in mold remediation technology to inspect and remove mold and can advise you on the steps you need to take in order to never share your home with mold again.
 Contact us today to find out more.
-We provide professional mold testing and mold removal services.